16 August 2018

 Makes you think, doesn’t it?
 However, it’s still only an average salary of a software developer – and you probably aren’t planning to open a new office in Poland anyway soon.
 When talking about outsourcing, it’s best to focus on the average cost of a software developer in an outsourcing company.
 Preferably, an average hourly rate – and this is exactly what we can find in the recent report prepared by SourceSeek.
 An average hourly cost of a software developer in a software house in Eastern Europe is circa $35 (or €30), which is 25% less than in similar companies in Western Europe.
 And that’s not everything!
 A typical software company in Eastern Europe was founded in 2010, almost a decade ago, which means one thing: besides outsourcing itself, you can also get their know-how.

-Finding the best IT outsourcing company
+Finding the best IT outsourcing companies

 With the average number of working hours, as well as the total paid leave, being almost the same for all aforementioned countries, you must realise one thing: Nordic companies which decided to outsource to CEE simply did their math.
 You can get a team of world-class developers and pay for them the fraction of what you used to pay locally.
 Too good to be true?
 Well, many people still think so.
 Some are worried that they will lose control over the remote team.
 Others don’t believe that outsourcing can be a long-term solution.

-But you know what’s the best?
+But you know what’s best?
 That nowadays there’s no use of worrying, as you can check everything on your own.
 There are independent research companies, like Clutch, which gather reviews on software development teams around the world.
 Do a little research and check out what previous clients think about a certain software house.
 Find out if they have: good project managers supervising the developers, experience in long-term projects and experience in the technology of your choice.
 Everything checked?
 Then open up a new email window and start writing an enquiry.
 It seems that you may be the next Nordic entrepreneur wishing to benefit from nearshoring.